Herbert Penzl

 Herbert Penzl (September 2, 1910 in Neufelden, Austria – September 1, 1995 in Oakland, California), was an Austrian-born American philologist and historical linguist.
 He studied English Philology under Karl Luick at the University of Vienna where he completed his Ph.D. dissertation The Development of Middle English a in New England Speech (1934).
 He spent some time in the United States working as an editorial assistant to Hans Kurath on the Linguistic Atlas of the United States and Canada at Brown University, having been recommended for the exchange by Sigmund Freud.
-While in the US, he published his first article, "New England Terms for Poached Eggs," which received media coverage by the Associated Press among others.
+While in the United States, he published his first article, "New England Terms for Poached Eggs," which received media coverage by the Associated Press among others.

-After a brief return to Austria, he decided in 1936 to move to the United States permanently.
+After a brief return to Austria, he moved to the United States permanently in 1936.
 He was appointed at Rockford College, Illinois (1936–1938).
 In 1938, he received an appointment at the University of Illinois, where he worked until 1950.
 In 1944 he became a naturalized US citizen and from 1943 to 1945 he served in the United States Army, working on the development of military dictionaries.

-After the war, he worked on the publication of A Grammar of Pashto: A Descriptive Study of the Dialect of Kandahar, Afghanistan (1955) after residing for one year on a Fulbright study grant (1948–49) in Afghanistan.
+After the war, he worked on the publication of A Grammar of Pashto: A Descriptive Study of the Dialect of Kandahar, Afghanistan (1955) after residing for one year on a Fulbright Program study grant (1948–49) in Afghanistan.
 From 1950 to 1963, he taught at the University of Michigan.
 In 1963, he received an offer from the Linguistics Department at the University of California, Berkeley, where he spent the remainder of his academic career.

 Penzl's research included a wide variety of topics, but his main interests were Germanic historical phonology.
 He wrote over 250 research articles and published 11 books, many of which have become standard works for students of Germanic Philology.
 Penzl described himself as an "American-style Structuralist."